 Celebrations of significant local section anniversaries, events to stimulate local section participation in a regional meeting, and participation in other one-time programs to promote the chemical sciences, such as science teachers’ conventions or science fairs are some examples of unique opportunities.
 For an ACS regional meeting, the IPG application must emphasize how local section membership, in particular, will benefit from the regional meeting program.

 IPG programs should be attractive enough to members that meal funding isn’t required to assure their success; however, support of light refreshments may be funded.
 Also, when volunteers are involved in outreach projects where meals are provided, then it is reasonable that they may have a meal with the attendees.
 For instance, volunteers devoting a weekend day to direct a chemistry badge scouting project may certainly have pizza lunch with the scouts and leaders.

 Proposals need to have both clear objectives and a thought-through plan of action.
-A valuable tool for planning a successful program is the.
+The

 - The “Full Description of the Project” portion does not exceed two pages.